dotnet/EntityFramework.Docs/entity-framework/core/get-started/install/index.md

 To develop applications that target [.NET Core](https://www.microsoft.com/net/download/core) you can choose to use the [`dotnet` CLI commands](https://docs.microsoft.com/dotnet/core/tools/) in combination with your favorite text editor, or an Integrated Development Environment (IDE) such as Visual Studio, Visual Studio for Mac or Visual Studio Code.

 > [!IMPORTANT]
-> Applications that target .NET Core require specific versions of Visual Studio, e.g. .NET Core 1.x development requires Visual Studio 2017, while .NET Core 2.0 development requires Visual Studio 2017 version 15.3.
+> Applications that target .NET Core require specific versions of Visual Studio.
+For example, .NET Core 1.x development requires Visual Studio 2017, while .NET Core 2.0 development requires Visual Studio 2017 version 15.3.

 To install or upgrade the SQL Server provider in a cross-platform .NET Core application, switch to the application's directory and run the following in a command line: